bgctw/Bigleaf.jl/docs/src/walkthrough.md

 time periods when plants are photosynthetically active (i.e. in the growing season and at daytime).

-`Bigleaf.jl` provides methods that update (or create) the :valid column in a DataFrame.
+`BigLeaf.jl` provides methods that update (or create) the :valid column in a DataFrame.
 Records, i.e. rows, that contain non valid conditions are set to false.
 If the valid column was false before, it stays at false.